On This Page

 Regional Project Priorities Public Meeting

 The public was invited to attend a public meeting to see the results of a priority projects survey and recommended Regional Project Priorities and to provide input.
 The hybrid meeting was from 5:30 p.m. to 7:30 p.m.
-March 25, 2024, at the H-GAC offices, 3555 Timmons Lane, Houston, Texas, second floor., and on Zoom.
+March 25, 2024, at the H-GAC offices, 3555 Timmons Lane, Houston, Texas, Second Floor, and on Zoom.